Skip to content

 • Zip up the recipe and any needed files into recipe.zip

-• Run docker to build the image, collect the certificates, create zip file of results, and save into artifacts folder
+• Create run-docker.sh to run docker to build the image, collect the certificates, create zip file of results, and save into artifacts folder

 Load the docker image